maniospas/pySynthesis/README.md

 # pySynthesis
 This tool enables the automatic synthesis of Python methods by linearly combining blocks of existing code whose comments match a provided textual description (this is considered the synthesis specifications).

-The matching mechanism implements a behavioraizeable relation [1] and thus guarantees that there is an underlying logical system in which synthesis performs inference.
-In simple terms, you *can* learn to use this tool to easily combine blocks of code
+The matching mechanism implements a behaviorizeable relation [1] and thus guarantees that there is an underlying logical system in which synthesis performs inference.
+In simple terms, you *can* learn to use this tool to easily combine blocks of code.

 **Dependencies**
 <br/>